ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   See also {{send-idempotent}}.
 This is a strict requirement.
 The default is to not have this option.

-* Use Connection Groups with priorities:
+* Efficient use of Connection Groups:
-  This boolean property specifies whether an application considers it useful to create Connection Groups and explicitly prioritize between Connections within a Connection Group.
+  This boolean property specifies whether an application considers it useful to create Connection Groups, e.g. to explicitly prioritize between Connections within a Connection Group.
+This property will tend to select multistreaming transport protocols, which can multiplex Connections into a Connection Group over a single flow.
 This is not a strict requirement.
 The default is to not have this option.

-* Suggest a timeout to the RemoteEndpoint:
+* Suggest a timeout to the Remote Endpoint:
   This boolean property specifies whether an application considers it useful to propose a timeout until the connection is assumed to be lost.
   This property applies to Connections and Connection Groups.
 This is not a